CodezPoet/code_examples/laravel/README.md

 WP_SITE=location website
 ```

-**Please note**: this is a code example and as such should not be assumed safe to use in a production environment.
+**Disclaimer**: this is a code example and as such should not be assumed automatically safe to use in a random production environment.